bytewax/bytewax/docs/articles/deployment/metrics.md

   editable: true
 ```

-This tells graphana to look for a Prometheus source at `http://localhost:9090`.
+This tells Grafana to look for a Prometheus source at `http://localhost:9090`.
 The configurations used here assume everything is running on the same network.
 In a real world scenario you'll have to use the proper urls.